 She eventually got married to someone else and started teaching the art to others.
 From here the art of Wing Chun spread throughout China.
 It was passed down from master to master until it eventually, it reached a man whose name was "Ip Man".
 Ip Man is known as the grandmaster of this style of fighting.
 He is famous for teaching Bruce Lee, Kung fu.

-Today, Wing Chun is know to be one of the most widespread and effective forms of self defense.
+Today, Wing Chun is known to be one of the most widespread and effective forms of self-defense.

 Question: Is Wing Chun practical or effective for self defense?